almostimplemented/average-degree/README.md

 code still seems pretty quick to me.
 I can certainly name places for some multithreaded optimizations, but really that is not necessary if we read from the `timestamp_ms` field.

+One other detail: the Java/Scala formatted double defaults to rounding up.
+In the assignment's `README.md` file, `5/3` is printed as `1.66`, whereas my program output as `1.67`.
+I hope this small detail does not impact your ability to grade nor my score.

 Thinking through the problem
 ----------------------------